binesh-b0/confsync/README.md

 # confsync

- A is a command-line tool that grabs config files, backs them up with Git, and keeps them safe in one place.
-Written in Rust, because, well...
-Rust is cool.
+Confsync is a command-line tool that grabs config files and stores them in a local repository.
+It's written in Rust because Rust is cool.

 ## Requirements
 - **Rust** (stable)
-- **Git** (installed and on your PATH)

 ## Installation
 1. Clone this repository.